mymatsubara/cheatsheet-js/src/cheatsheet/en/promise.md

 		console.log("inside timeout");

 		if (success) {
-			// Notify all subscribers that the promisse fullfilled successfully resolve("success");
+			// Notify all subscribers that the promises fulfilled resolve("return value");
 		} else {
 			// Notify all subscribers that the promise failed reject(new Error("error message"));